tytydraco/yessleep/out/I_broke_a_Guinness_World_Record_by_sleeping_for_13_days_Since_opening_my_eyes_Ive_seen_awful_things.md

 As the hospital workers ran blood tests, I felt nauseated and agonised beyond measure—well, beyond the NHS 0-3 assessment scale.
 I’ve felt ‘severe pain’ before, but this was more than a 3.
 The pain in my body and mind had something to do with that blinding colour beyond the clouds.
 I could still see the red out of the hospital window, threatening to snag a subtle hole through the grey blanket in the sky.

-“Obviously, this is difficult for us, Mr Trenton,” the doctor told me.
+“Obviously, this is difficult for us, Quinn,” the doctor told me.
 “I’ve dealt with patients hallucinating as the result of sleep deprivation.
 On the other hand, *oversleeping*—to this extent, at least—is, well, quite frankly, uncharted territory for me.
 I do remember that hypnotist back in the nineties who—”

 “Yes, he’s the one whose record Quinn just broke,” Luke interjected.
 “Will he be okay?”